cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 ## React

 ### You probably don't need state
-If you've been using React for a while, your first instinct when starting a new project might be to start setting up a state management library like [redux](https://github.com/reactjs/redux), [MobX](https://github.com/mobxjs/mobx), or [freactal](https://github.com/FormidableLabs/freactal).
+If you've been using React for a while, your first instinct when starting a new project might be to set up a state management library like [redux](https://github.com/reactjs/redux), [MobX](https://github.com/mobxjs/mobx), or [freactal](https://github.com/FormidableLabs/freactal).
 These are really powerful solutions for state management, that can make wrestling with the state of a large application much more manageable.

 But, like any library, you shouldn't start using these state management solutions until you actually need to!
 For a simple blog like the one we'll be building today the only state you actually need is the current URL.

 "But!"
 I hear you cry "How will I store/cache/handle the API first data I'm fetching over the network, from a great service like [CosmicJS](https://cosmicjs.com/)?".
 Well worry not!
 In the second half of this post we're going to explore [GraphQL](http://GraphQL.org/), a system for declaratively fetching data from a server and specifically the [Apollo](https://www.Apollodata.com/) GraphQL client for simply interfacing with GraphQL.

-We're focusing on a simple, view only app in this post, but it's worth mentioning that the `state` provided by class based React components is often sufficient for bits of state that only affect a localised bit of your app.
+We're focusing on a simple, view only app in this post, but it's worth mentioning that the `state` provided by class based React components is often sufficient for bits of state that only affect a localised part of your app.
 Dan Abramov (creator of redux) has written in more detail about this subject [here](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)

 ### Use routing to store your view information
 Of course, if we don't have _some_ state, we'll just be displaying our whole web app all at once.
-Luckily, your browser provides a build in state store with undo history, simple sharing, and a simple interface: your URL bar.
+Luckily, your browser provides a built in state store with undo history, frictionless sharing, and a simple interface: your URL bar.

 The excellent [React Router](https://reacttraining.com/react-router/) library provides a simple and expressive interface for navigating around your app.
 Most of the routing in our example app is handled in the following file: